ToniWonKanobi/theoveranalyzed.net/posts/2015/2/25/designing-theoveranalyzed-20.md

 The final piece left in the puzzle was the logo.

 When I started the site, I was lazy.
 Heck, I still am lazy.
 But I was even lazier a year ago.
-I wanted my logo to contain some reference to my faithful companion animal, [Smokey](http://d.pr/i/1h4fZ+).
+I wanted my logo to contain some reference to my faithful companion animal, [Smokey][d 5].

-Squarespace had *just* rolled out their [logo designer tool](http://squarespace.com/logo).[^ld] I used it to combine a stock Getty-ish graphic of a dog with a relatively boring sans serif font for the site title's text.
+Squarespace had *just* rolled out their [logo designer tool][squarespace 6].[^ld] I used it to combine a stock Getty-ish graphic of a dog with a relatively boring sans serif font for the site title's text.

 I think it was actually a pretty nice logo considering it took me about 5 minutes to put together: